Tin selenide: Synthesis

-Tin(II) selenide can be formed by reacting the elements tin and selenium above 350 °C.
+Tin(II) selenide can be formed by combining the elements tin and selenium above 350 °C.

 Problems with the composition are encountered during synthesis.
 Two phases exist—the hexagonal SnSe2 phase and the orthorhombic SnSe phase.
 Specific nanostructures can be synthesized, but few 2D nanostructures have been prepared.
 Both square SnSe nanostructures and single-layer SnSe nanostructures have been prepared.
 Historically, phase-controlled synthesis of 2D tin selenide nanostructures is quite difficult.

 Sheet-like nanocrystalline SnSe with an orthorhombic phase has been prepared with good purity and crystallization via a reaction between a selenium alkaline aqueous solution and tin(II) complex at room temperature under atmospheric pressure.

 A few-atom-thick SnSe nanowires can be grown inside narrow (~1 nm diameter) single-wall carbon nanotubes by heating the nanotubes with SnSe powder in vacuum at 960 °C. Contrary to the bulk SnSe, they have the cubic crystal structure.

-Chemistry

-Tin(II) selenide adopts a layered orthorhombic crystal structure at room temperature, which can be derived from a three-dimensional distortion of the NaCl structure.
-There are two-atom-thick SnSe slabs (along the b–c plane) with strong Sn–Se bonding within the plane of the slabs, which are then linked with weaker Sn–Se bonding along the a direction.
-The structure contains highly distorted SnSe7 coordination polyhedra, which have three short and four very long Sn–Se bonds, and a lone pair of the Sn2+ sterically accommodated between the four long Sn–Se bonds.
-The two-atom-thick SnSe slabs are corrugated, creating a zig-zag accordion-like projection along the b axis.
-The easy cleavage in this system is along the (100) planes.
-While cooling from its high-temperature, higher symmetry phase (space group Cmcm, #63), SnSe undergoes a displacive (shear) phase transition at ~750–800 K, resulting in a lower symmetry Pnma (#62) space group.
-Owing to this layered, zig-zag accordion-like structure, SnSe demonstrates low anharmonicity and an intrinsically ultralow lattice thermal conductivity, making SnSe one of the world’s least thermally conductive crystalline materials.
-The fundamental mechanism of the low thermal conductivity has been elaborated in this “soft” accordion-like layered structure and verified due to a abnormally strong phonon renormalization at room temperature.